dlabs-co/XSpace/Software/README.md

 Our first idea was transport a person to the <a href="https://www.youtube.com/watch?v=sTBIr65cL_E"><b>moon landing</b> </a> in a 3D environment, and feel like a person was on the suit travelling over it.

 The results were succesful enough for 36 hours.
-How much can we gain if we had more time? <b>We work o it.</b>   :)
+How much can we gain if we had more time? <b>We work on it.</b>   :)

 <p align="center">
   <img  src="Unity/images/unityScenario.jpg" width="700"/>